youngkyunJang/SPQ/README.md

 Pytorch implementation of SPQ
 Accepted to ICCV 2021 - <a href="https://openaccess.thecvf.com/content/ICCV2021/papers/Jang_Self-Supervised_Product_Quantization_for_Deep_Unsupervised_Image_Retrieval_ICCV_2021_paper.pdf">paper</a>

->There is a typo in the paper, t_q should be 0.2 (in this implementation 5.0), because we did division, not multiplication.
+>There is a typo in the paper, t_q should be 0.2 (in this implementation 5.0), because we wrote as division, not multiplication.

 Young Kyun Jang and Nam Ik Cho